Zyla Vitamin Package near me in New Delhi

 Blood Urea

-A Blood Urea test measures the level of urea in the blood.
 Urea is a byproduct of protein metabolism.
-Proteins you consume in your diet are digested and converted into amino acids, which are then utilized by the body.
-This metabolic process produces a toxic byproduct known as ammonia.
-Ammonia is then rapidly converted into urea by your liver.
-Urea is comparatively less toxic than ammonia and is transported to the kidneys via the blood.
-The kidneys then filter it out through the urine.
-This process continues and the body keeps producing and eliminating urea, maintaining its low and steady levels in the blood.
+Proteins consumed in the diet are digested and converted into amino acids, which are utilized by the body.
+This metabolic process creates toxic byproduct ammonia.
+This byproduct is rapidly converted by the liver to form urea, which is less toxic and is transported relatively safely in blood.
+Following this, urea is transported by the blood to the kidneys.
+The kidneys then filter it out of the blood and excrete it out of the body in a solution called urine.
+This process continues and the body keeps producing and excreting urea, hence maintaining a low and steady level of urea in the blood.

 BUN/Creatinine Ratio